circleci/circleci-docs/jekyll/_cci2/faq.md

 In this example, we're setting the timezone for both the primary image and an additional mySQL image.

 A full list of available timezone options is [available on Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

+## Why am I getting "Enter passphrase for key '/root/.ssh/id_rsa'" on 2.0?

+If you are getting this error: `Enter passphrase for key '/root/.ssh/id_rsa':` it's likely because you need to explicitly add SSH keys added via the 'SSH Permissions' screen with `- add_ssh_keys` in `.circleci/config.yml`.
+See [Configuration Refrence add SSH keys]({{ site.baseurl }}/2.0/configuration-reference/#addsshkeys) for more details.